youssef874/kids_security_public/README.md

-# Android application for kids localization
+# Android application for kids security

 This is android application developped with android framwork in kotlin an spring boot for backend.To allow parent track their kids.